Elsewhere on this site:

 Pakistan

-Iqbal was forced at age 4 to start making rugs under terrible conditions in order to pay back a family debt.
-He managed to escape at age 10.
+Forced at age 4 to start making rugs under terrible conditions in order to pay back a family debt, Iqbal managed to escape at age 10.
 In the 3 years he lived after his rescue, he repeatedly risked his life to help free other children.
 He also inspired many people, including some 7th-graders in the US who have raised over $350,000 to build schools all over the world.

-Courage, child labor, young heroes, what children are capable of, debt-bondage.
+Courage, child labor, young heroes, what young people are capable of

 14